Detail of an illustrative print depicting a mealybug infestation on a stapelia

 Retreat

 One treatment usually is not enough to catch all mealybug eggs and adults.
 Plan to re-treat for several days.
-You can leave cacti and succulents bare-root during this period.
+You can leave cacti and succulents bare-root during this period, though you can expect tender roots to die back and larger roots to callous.
 Once repotted, continue to check new plants regularly for signs of mealies you may have missed.

 An infected plant can be so large and mature it's not practical to repot without fully dismantling the plant... which is unfortunately what you need to do sometimes.
-To treat without repotting, make a large batch of your preferred insecticide and SOAK the soil in the pot, and any rock top-dressing (don't do this with sulfur though, which can build up in the soil).
+To treat without repotting, make a large batch of your preferred insecticide and SOAK the soil in the pot, and any rock top-dressing (not recommended with sulfur though, which can build up in the soil).
 At the same time thoroughly spray down all above-ground growth, moving branches to get under and between them.

-I have been concerned about burning the roots so I run a rinse with plain water after, but so far the plants have seemed unaffected by this treatment.
-Don’t be too shy!
-The larger risk is overwatering the plant and causing root-rot if it’s unable to dry out quickly.
+I have been concerned about burning the roots so I run a rinse with plain water after.
+This poses some risk of overwatering the plant and causing root-rot if it’s unable to dry out quickly.
+Harsher treatments like alcohol do seem to cause some root die-back, so this isn't necessarily the most effective strategy versus repotting.

 Prevent